bruce30262/CTF/script/brucepwn/doc/FmtStr/README.md

 fmt.write(....)
 send_payload(fmt)
 # now we need a new FmtStr object
-fmt.new() # create a new, clean FmtStr object to use fmt.write(.....)
+fmt.new() # create a new, clean FmtStr object to use.
+You can also use your own payload, like fmt.new("AAAA", printed=4) fmt.write(.....)
 ```